And because a kungfu master always keeps his word: BIRTHDAY FIC. ♥

 His is just one more car at the petrol station where Takumi works.
 He lights a cigarette and watches the smoke spiral up to the skies.
 He's not supposed to do this anywhere near a petrol station, but Ryousuke knows that sometimes getting what you want involves breaking the rules.
-That's what it's like to want something so badly you'll do anything
+That's what it's like to want something so badly you'll do anything for it.

-He thought he knew what it meant to want something that badly until the day his eyes met Takumi Fujiwara's, and want
+He thought he knew what it meant to want something that badly until the day his eyes met Takumi Fujiwara's, and want got redefined.

 He watches as the kid fills tank after tank of petrol, clears out the trash, shifts crates of motor oil, and completely miss the way that best friend of his looks at him.
 Ryousuke smirks and taps the ash off his cigarette.
 Let him look.
 People learn soon enough when what they want is out of their reach.

 But a few - either too stubborn, or too stupid - never figure it out, and keep trying anyway.